UndefinedConcept/CCC/README.md

-# Campus Coder Crew (beta)
+# Campus Coders Crew (beta)
-This website was developed to represent Campus Coder Crew.
+This website was developed to represent Campus Coders Crew.